nicoolas25/flypper/README.md

-# Flypper: feature flags, with an GUI
+# Flypper: feature flags, with a GUI

 Flypper is a lightweight feature flag package that ships with a WSGI interface.